koenvandenberge/koenvandenberge.github.io/_pages/about.md

 ## Background

-I obtained a Msc. in Biology from Ghent University in 2013, and a Msc. in Statistical Data Analysis from Ghent University in 2014.
+I obtained a MSc. in Biology from Ghent University in 2013, and a MSc. in Statistical Data Analysis from Ghent University in 2014.
 I have finished my PhD in 2019, supervised by [Lieven Clement](https://statomics.github.io/), where I have developed statistical methods for differential expression analysis in bulk and single-cell RNA-sequencing applications.

 ## Funding